-Brian specializes in resolving disputes on behalf of his clients whether in or out of the courtroom.
-He has been named among Virginia's Legal Elite in Alternative Dispute Resolution, Construction Law and Health Care Law.
-Brian has tried numerous cases throughout the Commonwealth of Virginia and has successfully represented clients in both state and federal trial and appellate courts, including the Virginia Supreme Court and Fourth Circuit Court of Appeals.
+Brian has been named among Virginia's Legal Elite in Alternative Dispute Resolution and Construction Law.
+He has tried numerous cases throughout the Commonwealth of Virginia and successfully represented clients in both state and federal trial and appellate courts, including the Virginia Supreme Court and Fourth Circuit Court of Appeals.

-Brian enjoys rock climbing, kayaking, skiing, and hiking.
+When he is not practicing law, Brian is usually rock climbing, kayaking, skiing, or hiking.

 CASE RESULTS DEPEND ON A VARIETY OF FACTORS UNIQUE TO EACH CASE AND DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY FUTURE CASE.